NaniDAO/ie/docs/src/src/IE.sol/contract.IE.md

 ### _computePairHash

-*Computes the create2 deployment hash for given token pair.*
+*Computes the create2 deployment hash for a given token pair.*

 ```solidity